sushilk123/sushilk123/README.md

 2. Real Time Singer Recognition - Identify the singer of a song and then cluster songs of similar voices in a music library.

 # Research
-I authored a research paper titled,[A Light Weight Cryptographic Solution for 6LoWPAN Protocol Stack](https://link.springer.com/chapter/10.1007/978-3-030-01177-2_71)
+I authored a research paper titled, [A Light Weight Cryptographic Solution for 6LoWPAN Protocol Stack](https://link.springer.com/chapter/10.1007/978-3-030-01177-2_71)

 The research paper presents an implementation of a Lightweight 6LoWPAN Protocol stack by using a Light weight Cipher instead of regular heavy encryption cipher AES.
 It also discusses the detailed analysis of cipher against Linear Cryptanalysis, Differential Cryptanalysis, Biclique attack and Avalanche attack.
 1. Published by Springer in the book series of Advances in Intelligent systems and Computing.